uber/nebula.gl/docs/api-reference/layers/editable-geojson-layer.md

 ##### Tentative Features

 While creating a new feature in any of the `draw` modes, portion of a feature which has not been "committed" yet can hold its own props.
 For example, in `drawLineString` mode, the tentative feature is the last line segment moving under the mouse.
 For polygons and ellipses, this would be the whole feature during drawing.
 A tentative feature can be identified by checking if `properties.guideType === 'tentative'`.

+##### HotKey Support

+Only `Escape` hotkey is currently supported to drop the Tentative feature entirely.
+However, if the feature is already committed, the `Escape` will do nothing.
+For example, when a point is drawn, it is finalized and no in drawing status.

 ##### Edit Handles